linzifan/statistical_article/README.md

-# statistical-article
+### Statistical Articles

-I'll try to post some articles with interesting statistical/ probability problems here.
+I'll try to post some articles related to statistical topics.
+Let's start with some interesting probability problems.

 - [Secretary Problem](http://linzifan.github.io/statistical-article/secretary)
 - To be continued...